The Challenge of China for Adventurous Students

 An advanced skill in Chinese has long created a very favorable edge when looking for work.
 We have placed many students in various federal agencies and departments and private corporations.
 Some students also go on to pursue graduate degrees at Pitt and other institutions in such areas as computer science, medicine, law, government, social sciences, and humanities.

-We welcome prospective students/parents to meet our faculty and learn more about our program.
-Contact Professor Yi Xu to schedule an appointment.
+We welcome prospective students/parents to meet our faculty, visit a class, or learn more about our program.
+Contact Yi Xu to schedule an appointment.